Support Us Button Widget

 Food

-Like we said, come hungry, because around 40 vendors will be there serving up dishes across the spectrum.
+Like we said, come hungry, because ~30 vendors will be there serving up dishes across the spectrum.
 From fine dining to fried chicken, think of it like a culinary tour de Lexington.
-Here are some local local favorites to expect:
+Here are few new spots that will be making their Crave debut:

 Activities + music